-This is a project initiated through conversation with the student and the site supervisor.
+This is a project initiated through conversation between the student and the site supervisor.
 Proposals should be shared with the faculty supervisor prior to initiating the project.
 The general purpose of the project is for the student to engage with the therapeutic or educational community in some way and give back to the site and related communities.

-• The Community engagement project is due November 18, 2020.
+• The Community engagement project is due by end of week 12.